Alsamer-s-DDLC-Mods-and-Submods/Tales-of-Literature/README.md

   3. Run DDLC.exe

 **Bugs**:
- For Bug Reports please open an Issue.
+ For Bug Reports please open an Issue and Label it [Bug].

  **Adding something to Tales of Literature**: